Bonfida/sns-sdk/react/README.md

 ### `useRecords`

+This hook can be used to retrieve the content of multiple records v1 (deperecated)

+### `useRecordsV2`

-This hook can be used to retrieve the content of multiple records
+This hook can be used to retrieve the content of multiple records v2

 ### `useReverseLookup`